 Understanding Controlled and Uncontrolled Components in ReactJS

 Controlled and uncontrolled components in ReactJS are two ways of managing the state of a component.
-Let's explore both of these in detail.
+Whenever we work with forms in React, an important question arises:

 Controlled components